Loginistaken/Orbimint/whitepaper.md

 Orbimint emerges as a sovereign cryptographic asset engineered for long-term adaptability and regulatory resilience.
-As legacy paper-based financial systems recede into obsolescence, a global shift toward decentralized assets has accelerated—driven and next generations may increase regulatory scrutiny and environmental consequence smay arrive pertaining to high-gas blockchain operations.
+As legacy paper-based financial systems recede into obsolescence, a global shift toward decentralized assets has accelerated—driven and next generations may increase regulatory scrutiny and environmental consequences may arrive pertaining to high-gas blockchain operations.
 Orbimint anticipates this paradigm by architecting its own energy-efficient, scalable blockchain infrastructure, eschewing dependency on gas-intensive ecosystems.
 Its modular architecture not only allows seamless integration with emerging AI standards and regulatory protocols but ensures persistent relevance by enabling cross-chain deployment while preserving decentralization at its core.
 In a future where next-generation AI governs